theshivu-dev/onehaveri.in/README.md

 - Rebrand a partner's entire card in the partner's colours when only the wordmark is intended to borrow that treatment.
 - Rewrite existing Kannada copy without request.
 - Assume that a visually attractive change is safe without checking the actual shared component.
+- Paste file contents into the wrong filename when manually applying AI-proposed changes into GitHub's web editor.
+This actually happened once (CSS content ended up pasted into `bottom_nav.js`, silently breaking the entire nav/account widget since a browser cannot execute CSS as JavaScript).
+Double-check the filename/tab showing before pasting, especially when updating several files in one sitting.

 ---